This post may contain affiliate links. Please see my disclosure policy for details.

 Although many sugar traders around Bristol and the South West are associated with plantation profits off the backs of slave trading.
 Conrad Finzel I established his sugar business in 1838, five years after slavery was abolished in 1833.

 He was German and arrived in England in 1810 without a penny to his name.
-He also couldn’t speak any of the language.
+He also couldn’t speak any of the English language.

 The Finzel family used this lookout to enjoy views over the Bristol Channel and watch sugar ships making their way into the harbour from Jamaica.